yegor256/blog/_posts/2014/dec/2014-12-04-synchronization-between-nodes.md

 As you see, I wrap that critical transaction into `Callable`, which will be executed in isolation.
-This approach, obviously, doesn't guarantee atomicity of transaction&mdash;if part of the transaction fails, there won't be any automatic rollbacks and the DynamoDB table will be left in a "broken" state.
+This approach, obviously, doesn't guarantee atomicity of transaction---if part of the transaction fails, there won't be any automatic rollbacks and the DynamoDB table will be left in a "broken" state.